 Force and Motion can be explained by looking at a bicycle.
 When you are riding a bike, you are using the force of your feet pushing down on the pedals to make your bike move.
 If you keep pedaling, the rotation of the wheels will make the bike move forward.
 The point of contact between the pedal and the ground determines how much force you put into making your bike go forward.
 The more pressure that’s applied to the pedal, the faster your bike will go.
-The same principle applies when driving a car: when applying more pressure on the gas pedal, it makes your car go faster than if you were pressing lightly on it.
+The same principle applies when driving a car: when applying more pressure on the gas pedal, makes your car go faster than if you were pressing lightly on it.

 Work and Energy

 Energy is the ability to do work.
 Work, then, is what a person does to make something happen.
 There are two types of energy: kinetic and potential.
-Kinetic energy is the form of energy that we feel when we push or pull something; potential energy is the form of energy that we feel when we lift something up.
+Kinetic energy is the form of energy that we feel when we push or pull something; potential energy is the form of energy that we feel when we lift something.
 The law of conservation states that no matter how you use energy, there will always be the same amount left over.
-An example of this law is if you add 2 liters of water to a 5 liter container, there will still be 3 liters left in the container.
+An example of this law is if you add 2 liters of water to a 5-liter container, there will still be 3 liters left in the container.